jinyoung-lim/ar_capstone/README.md

   Press "Yes!" to start finding Doggo
 <p align="center">

-Once you get into the seek mode, you will have the same amount of time to find Doggo.
+Once you get into Seek Mode, you will have the same amount of time to find Doggo.
 The default time is 100 seconds.
 If you find Doggo, tap on it to win the game!

 <p align="center">
   <img src="https://github.com/jlim2/ar_capstone/blob/master/ARDoggo/ARDoggo/HowToPlayGifs/6_found_doggo.gif" width="200"/>